juanhenao21/forex_response_spread_year/paper/references_text.md

 The percentage bid–ask spread formula is:
 $$\% bid−ask \, spread = \frac{ask−bid}{traded price} \cdot 100$$
 (Method to compare bid-ask spreads)

+**The global transmission of Volatility**
+It is well known that the peak period of daily FX market activity occurs when European and American trading overlap.
+Hence, price fluctuations during this time period should be treated as an idiosyncratic activity block.
+The Asia-Europe overlap, on the other hand, has been given little consideration in the literature.
+(Forex activity)

+**Liquidity in the Foreign Exchange Market**
+Over the last three decades, liquidity in equity and bond markets has been studied extensively in the finance literature.
+1 By contrast, the literature has had little to say about liquidity in the foreign exchange (FX) market.
+(Introduction)

+In this paper, we investigate nine currency pairs in detail, namely, the AUD/USD, EUR/CHF, EUR/GBP, EUR/JPY, EUR/USD, GBP/USD, USD/CAD, USD/CHF, and
+USD/JPY exchange rates.
+For each exchange rate, we process the irregularly spaced raw data to construct second-by-second price and volume series, each containing 86,400 observations per day.
+For every second, the midpoint of best bid and ask quotes or the transaction price of deals is used to construct one-second log-returns.
+For the sake of interpretability, we multiply these FX returns by 10,000 to obtain basis points (bps) as the unit of measurement.
+(Data description)